NDS-98/DBS-Lab/README.md

-# DBS-Lab
+# Database Systems(CS F212) Lab
-My solutions for the Database Systems Lab at BITS-Pilani.
+This repository contains the labsheets and solutions for the lab component of the course Database Systems at BITS Pilani.